blizniukp/WIFI_kit_32_dpf/README.md

 The 'Remove bonded devices' button starts the procedure for removing paired Bluetooth devices on the ESP32 module.
 This is useful when a connection error occurs.
 And the problem occurs when you connect to the OBD interface from your phone, and then want to connect again using the device.

+The `Temperature threshold to activates the buzzer alarm` field is active only when the `Input temperature` reading option is selected.
+The default value is 400.
+The hysteresis is 10°C. Thus, the buzzer will turn on when the input temperature exceeds 410°C, and turn off when the input temperature decreases below 390°C.

+The `Maximum soot load (used to calculate the percentage)` field is active only when the `Soot load (%)` option is checked.
+The default value is 80% full.
+The hysteresis is 1%.
+The buzzer alarm is triggered when the filter exceeds 79% full and is played only once.

 <p align="right">(<a href="#top">back to top</a>)</p>